 Lewis Baltz work can be seen in Madrid in the MAPFRE Foundation, in the Bárbara de Braganza showroom.
-It is the first time you can appreciate the work of the American photographer in Spain, and the first international retrospective since his death in 2014.

 Lewis Baltz: “Piazza Pugliese”

 Lewis Baltz (Newport Beach, California, 1945-Paris, 2014) was an American photographer who was first made known by the movement New topographics along with other well-known names like Robert Adams, Bern and Hilla Becher or Nicholas Nixon.
 Recognized as one of the most important photographers of the 20th century, he was able to impose his idea of "landscape" away from the idealized canons in which other artists worked.
 He used as a medium of expression the cultural line of the 60s and 70s.
 He was a contemporary artist to the events that surrounded him.

 Baltz began his artistic career at the young age of 12 years old.
 After absorbing all the knowledge of its mentor, William Current, it took its own way capturing the consequences of the landscape of the American ideals.
 The exhibition, presented as an anthology of the artist, brings together a vision of his entire career.
 The new media era and the events surrounding him were his source of inspiration.
 The binomial between historical fact and simulated make the loss of access to reality is reflected in works like "Rule without exception".
 As noted by the curator of the exhibition "Lewis Baltz was able to create his own language, to make us see the urban landscape as a busy place."